flipeador/discord.js-template/README.md

 > https://discord.com/oauth2/authorize?client_id=000000000000000000&integration_type=1&scope=applications.commands
 > ```
 > Adding the bot application to your user account allows its use even on servers where it is not installed. \
-> If the server has the `Use External Apps` permission disabled, the bot's messages will only be visible to the invoker. [^3]
+> The bot's messages will be ephemeral if the invoker has the `Use External Apps` permission disabled. [^3]

 Before starting up the bot, you will need to install and configure a few things.